-Main recommendations the empowerment of the entire ecosystem.
-The ability to move people through art and leave a message.
-Respectful treatment and affection.
-Transfer of knowledge from PADEM: PADEM has already developed multiple tools on digital issues: they work on related thematic lines, for the future, with the aim of making resource management more efficient.
-It is suggested to share and co-build these tools.
-Monitoring and professional accompaniment of young people must be permanent until they acquire a maturity that allows them to act with their own judgment. - Define and systematize the gender approach: Specific training for women to strengthen their leadership skills, public speaking, and self-confidence; collaboration and capacity building of the Communal Women's Coordination; work at village level on gender mainstreaming; gender-training for radios hosts; make visible the participation of women in the project and its positive effects, through radio programs, posts on social networks Strengthening and sustaining CSO networks: Development of guidelines for future network expansion to guide the process of identification, selection and training of future network members; training and support for CSO and radio networks to strengthen their capacity to seek funding; advocacy with municipalities for the provision of space for CSO networks; reflect on how to further integrate IDPs and marginalized groups into CSOs, and ensure that their needs are taken into account.
-As the complaints increase and as long as official data does not exist, the use of the PUMMCH Information Platform becomes increasingly relevant.
-However, its use should not be almost restricted to the UMM, but free to use.
-The transition to an open database may be an important contribution to national gender policies.
-It is recommended to deepen the conceptualization of gender-based violence and intrafamily violence, which are related, but are not strictly the same.
-However, the beneficiaries use the same term to identify both types of violence.
-It is very important to accompany the networks and the facilitators, those who have been trained during the progress of the project.
-They are not professionals, they were only trained for a short period, and with limitations, it is very easy without a close guide, they can fall into fanaticism or distortions, far from the main objective.
-The project is limited by the regulatory framework and the current government party, which not only executes policies based on their religious beliefs but also limits freedoms and the exercise of rights.
-Therefore, Solidar' headquarter could contribute to raise awareness about Develop a holistic approach to Solidar's interventions by going further in strengthening collective action and community ties in related areas: waste management, environmental protection, food education and production diversification Develop the networking of young people by relying on activists to identify and mobilize young people wishing to carry out collective actions and support the organization of these actions.
+Promotion of the talents that emerge from the citizen spaces, offering them new opportunities and new challenges Recognize the human being as the center of activity, public, political, social, etc. Institutionalize the networks and give to PADEM its own formal status to protect the democratic advances and the values established by PADEM.
+Ensure continuous training of facilitators, incorporating innovations, to maintain the interest of the involved stakeholders While it is true that the projects supported by PADEM come from citizen demands and proposals, it is also important to mention that PADEM's financial sustainability is not guaranteed.
+In this context, PADEM should guide an accompaniment process towards the search for new sources of financing or the search for financial and programmatic self-sustainability, while it is present in the territory.
+It is known to the public that the withdrawal of Swiss cooperation in Bolivia means a reduction in resources for Solidar Suisse.
+In this context, the exit strategy at the project level is not yet clear, nor have transfer mechanisms to stakeholders been designed. approach: Specific training for women to strengthen their leadership skills, public speaking, and self-confidence; collaboration and capacity building of the Communal Women's Coordination; work at village level on gender mainstreaming; gender-training for radios hosts; make visible the participation of women in the project and its positive effects, through radio programs, posts on social networks Strengthening and sustaining CSO networks: Development of guidelines for future network expansion to guide the It is very important to accompany the networks and the facilitators, those who have been trained during the protection, food education and production diversification Develop the networking of young people by relying on activists to identify and mobilize young people wishing to carry out collective actions and support the organization of these actions.
 Accompany and support productive initiatives of young people (entrepreneurship) in areas related to the value chain around water, sanitation and hygiene.
 Strengthen the technical support to the SDPI technicians in order to improve the training for the water committees by considering continuous training (one workshop per year or every other year) and not ""one shot"".
 Match the implementation schedules to the agricultural cycles by choosing dates for training and awarenessraising activities that avoid the peak periods of agricultural activity (particularly September).
-Develop practices of monitoring and evaluation of actions by relying on activists: direct observation of family practices (e.g. via an observation grid used annually), development of written or oral surveys Integrate gender into the project approach by going well beyond counting male-female participation. ------------------------- -- -- --- --- -- human right in El Salvador among Swiss cooperation institutions and international institutions and NG based in Switzerland. to patriarchy that may prevent --- --------------------------------
+Develop practices of monitoring and evaluation of actions by relying on activists: direct observation of family practices (e.g. via an observation grid used annually), development of written or oral surveys Integrate gender into the project --- -- --- -- human right in El Salvador among Swiss cooperation institutions and international institutions and NG based in Switzerland. to patriarchy that may prevent --- --------------------------------